ContentSquare/chproxy/README.md

   - name: "reporting-apps"
     networks: ["10.10.10.0/24"]

-# This section contains settings for `chproxy` input interfaces.
+# Settings for `chproxy` input interfaces.
 server:
   # Configs for input http interface.
-  # Input http interface works only if this section is present.
+  # The interface works only if this section is present.
   http:
     # TCP address to listen to for http.
     # May be in the form IP:port .
 IP part is optional.
     listen_addr: ":9090"

     # List of allowed networks or network_groups.
-    # Each item may contain IP address, IP subnet mask or networ_group name.
+    # Each item may contain IP address, IP subnet mask or a name
+    # from `network_groups`.
+    # By default requests are accepted from all the IPs.
     allowed_networks: ["office", "reporting-apps", "1.2.3.4"]

   # Configs for input https interface.
-  # Input https interface works only if this section is present.
+  # The interface works only if this section is present.
   https:
     # TCP address to listen to for https.
     listen_addr: ":443"

-    # Paths to cert and key files.
+    # Paths to TLS cert and key files.
     # cert_file: "cert_file"
     # key_file: "key_file"

-    # Autocert configuration for letsencrypt.
+    # Letsencrypt config.
     # Certificates are automatically issued and renewed if this section
     # is present.
     # There is no need in cert_file and key_file if this section is present.